Skip to article frontmatterSkip to article content

 results = reg.fit() # Fit the model

-# Print regression results
+# Display regression results using DataFrame

 # Create visualization